Helzheng123/flask_4_databases_mysql_vm/README.md

     FOREIGN KEY (doctor_id) REFERENCES doctors(doctor_id)
 );
 ```
 These tables were created from my [previous repository](https://github.com/Helzheng123/mysql_cloudmanaged_databases).
-The **Doctors** table includes a Doctor ID, Doctor Name (first and last name), and the specialty they are in.
+The **doctors** table includes a Doctor ID, Doctor Name (first and last name), and the specialty they are in.
 The **patients** table includes a Patient ID, First Name, Last Name, Date of Birth, and the Primary Doctor ID.
 Lastly, the **laboratorytests** table includes a Test ID, Patient ID, Doctor ID, Test Name, Test Date, and Test Results.

  - To insert fake data, type in the [following](https://github.com/Helzheng123/flask_4_databases_mysql_vm/blob/main/MYSQL/populate.sql):
 ```